 Sophy Ball is a fiddle player who encompasses a huge variety of styles, performing and teaching tunes from America, Scandinavia, Eastern Europe and her native North East of England.
 An experienced workshop leader and teacher, she has been a co-director of the Folkworks’ Youth Summer School with Kathryn Tickell.
 She also performs in The Northlands with Alistair Anderson, the Andy May Trio and Bottle Bank Band with Stewart Hardy.
 She was a founder member of The Pack and 422, with whom she won the Young Folk Award in 1999.
 We’re delighted to welcome her back to Halsway for what will be her third year on the Summer School team!

 Kevin Dempsey is an unassuming sort of bloke, whose quiet manner and laid back attitude hide a multitude of extraordinary talents as guitarist, singer songwriter, composer, arranger and producer.
 His wide experience shows in his versatility and ability to turn his hand, and guitar, to many different styles and genres and, for a long time, he has been sought out by other musicians.
-Kev has been a mainstay of our Summer School as our guitar tutor for six years.
+Kev has been a mainstay of our Summer School as our guitar tutor for six years, and has also tutored at our Guitar Study Week.

 Kerry Fletcher is a traditional dancer, performer, choreographer and teacher of many styles who works as a community folk dance artist specialising in English, European and American dance, both percussive and social.
 Kerry is Co-Artistic Director of Folk Dance Remixed and is passionate about both traditional dance and making folk dance relevant to today’s society.
 She encourages those new to folk dance to share her enthusiasm and creates new performance work inspired by the tradition.